 After one year of uninterrupted full-time service, your dependent children may apply for tuition-free acceptance to undergraduate programs at any members of the Council of Independent Colleges.
 Please submit your CIC application for any academic year by October 15 of the prior year.
 For example, if an employee’s child is applying for college acceptance for next fall, the CIC application is due in UNE’s Financial Aid Office by the previous October 15.
 Applications submitted after that date will be reviewed on a case by case basis.
 You can find additional information on the CIC web page.

 If you are a regular full-time employee who has completed fifteen years of uninterrupted service or its equivalent by the date of your application, your dependent children may apply for tuition-free acceptance for a maximum of eight semesters at an eligible college within The Tuition Exchange Program.
-UNE must balance the number of TE students it "exports" with those it "imports" or enrolls at the University.
+UNE must balance the number of tuition exchange students it "exports" with those it "imports" or enrolls at the University.
 There are a limited number of export scholarships available.
 Therefore, this is a more competitive program and you must remain employed full-time for the full duration of the tuition exchange period.

 The University has established the following guidelines for awarding Tuition Exchange eligibility: